 - In the small intestine, the losses are linked to the digestibility of the bypass protein (e.g. cotton seed meal vs. fish meal)

-Why is protein efficiency important to the environment?
+Why is protein efficiency in ruminants important to the environment?

 Nitrate solution becomes a problem, especially in areas with high agricultural activity: